Geni-96/Realtime-transcriptions-demo/server/README.md

 ## Notes
 - WebM/Opus chunks should be sent one at a time to avoid invalid container concatenation.
 - The server strips MIME params and uses `inlineData` payload format required by Gemini.
+- When `engine` is `faster_whisper`, the server converts each chunk to 16 kHz PCM via `ffmpeg-static` and streams 640-byte frames over WebSocket.
+Final transcripts are assembled from `final` messages exposed by the Faster Whisper service.
-- Increase express.json limit if you plan to send larger chunks.
+- Increase `express.json` limit if you plan to send larger chunks.